 It is prompting me to pay, but I have already paid?

 If you are being asked to pay again, it is likely that the initial payment is tied to a separate email address.
 We use email addresses as the primary identifier for accounts.
 Try signing in with other email addresses you have such as a personal or university address.

 If you are still unable to find the payment, contact our support staff.
 Just provide your email address and the last four digits (only the last four) of your credit card number and we will try to track it down for you.

 When texting, why do I get a message about ‘cannot deliver message to this shortcode’ or ‘message blocking is active’?

-This usually means you have texting to shortcodes disabled for your your specific cell phone subscription plan with your mobile carrier.
-Usually, calling your carrier's customer service (611) and making sure texting to shortcodes is enabled takes care of the problem.
+This usually means you have texting to shortcodes disabled for your specific cell phone subscription plan with your mobile carrier.
+Usually, calling your carrier’s customer service (611) and making sure texting to shortcodes is enabled takes care of the problem.

 If you cannot enable shortcode support, you may text in your responses to our backup 10-digit number: (747) 444-3548.
 Please note that this number is to be used sparingly and only by those who cannot otherwise text to the US-based shortcodes we offer.
 You will not receive confirmation reply messages from this number.

-Keep in mind that to certify your phone number, you'll need to text to this backup number instead of the shortcode.
-If you continue to have issues responding via SMS-text message you should always be able to reply to polls by going to the URL displayed on your professor's polls.
+Keep in mind that to certify your phone number, you’ll need to text to this backup number instead of the shortcode.
+If you continue to have issues responding via SMS-text message you should always be able to reply to polls by going to the URL displayed on your professor’s activities.

 One other possible cause could be that you have not joined the correct presenter session.
-To stop responding to a presenter’s polls, text LEAVE.
+To stop responding to a presenter’s activities, text LEAVE.
 Then join the correct presenter session by texting that presenter’s username to the SMS number.